Co-written by Talia Cecchele and Stefanie Valakas

 Remember, just because you don’t have a period, doesn’t mean you have zero chance of conceiving - please use appropriate contraception if you intend to avoid pregnancy

 Whether you are actively engaging in disordered & compensatory behaviours or not, pregnancy can trigger a relapse due to changes in body shape, increasing weight, cravings, morning sickness or a limitation in physical activity.
-If you are trying to conceive and engaging in behaviours such as purging, over-exercise or laxative use please speak to a qualified eating disorder specialist to help overcome these before falling pregnant as these behaviours can increase risk of side effects like electrolyte derangement, dehydration or raised blood pressure which can lead to adverse effects for you and your baby.
+If you are trying to conceive and engaging in behaviours such as purging, over-exercise or laxative use please speak to a qualified eating disorder specialist to help overcome these before falling pregnant.
+These behaviours can increase the risk of side effects like electrolyte derangement, dehydration or raised blood pressure which can lead to adverse effects for you and your baby.

 What can I expect will happen to my weight during pregnancy?

 During pregnancy your body is going to change physically, and for some women with a history of an eating disorder, it can be quite distressing.
-Weight gain during pregnancy is necessary and is made up of the weight of your baby, increase in blood volume, fluid retention, increase in uterine muscles and breast tissues and placenta.
-Depending on the weight you were at conception, there are guidelines about how much weight gain is expected:
+Weight gain during pregnancy is necessary and is made up of the weight of your baby, increased blood volume, fluid retention, increased uterine muscles and breast tissues, and placenta.
+Depending on your pre-conception weight, there are guidelines about how much weight gain is expected:

 If you have a:

 BMI <18.5 the expected weight gain is approximately 12.5kg-18kg